Get truck finance quickly & easily with Lend

 From there, we’ll make sure your application is processed as quickly as possible, from pre-approval through to the funds landing in your or dealer’s account.

-A chattel mortgage is a fixed-term loan with a lump sum provided to you up front to cover the full purchase price of the truck, or you can contribute a deposit to lower your finance costs.
+This is a fixed-term loan with a lump sum provided to you up front to cover the full purchase price of the truck, or you can contribute a deposit to lower your finance costs.
 You’ll own the truck from day one and repay the finance with interest over a term of 1 -10 years.
 You’ll have the option to include a lump-sum balloon payment in the loan agreement, which means you’ll defer part repayment of part of the loan (up to 40%) until the end of the contract.

 If owning the truck outright is not necessary, you could choose a finance or operating lease.
 This gives you unrestricted access to the vehicle in return for regular, predictable payments.
 At the end of the lease you simply return the truck to the lease provider, or you can extend the contract either with the same truck or an upgraded vehicle.